After death logistics

 If someone you love used a DNA service like 23andMe, it’s worth taking a closer look.
 Even if the account seems inactive.
 Even if you’re not sure where to begin.

-And even if they passed away years ago and you’ve long settled their affairs, we recommend that you remove a deceased family member’s 23andMe data as soon as possible.
+And even if they passed away years ago and you’ve long settled their affairs, we recommend that you remove a deceased family member’s 23andMe data as soon as possible, just as you would when closing a loved one’s social media accounts.
 To make things easier, we created a free guide that shows how to delete their account.

 We wrote it because we’ve navigated the process for ourselves and our clients, and experienced how difficult it is.
 The guide includes: